solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

 ## Introduction

 Dedicated SQL pools are a critical component of Azure's cloud-native data warehousing and BI stack.
-First, we will discuss how to create a dedicated SQL pool and control access.
-Then, we will create tables and external tables and populate them with data.
-Next, we will discuss performance and security enhancements for dedicated SQL pools.
-Lastly, we will conclude with the Power BI integration for Synapse Workspaces.
+The dedicated SQL pool is typically the destination for report-ready and ml-enhanced data used in data visualization tools like Power BI.
+This post will demonstrate how to create and secure a dedicated SQL pool and the data contained within.
+We will create database tables and external tables and populate them with data while investigating various performance concepts.
+Lastly, we will leverage the Power BI integration capabilities within Azure Synapse analytics by creating and consuming a dashboard report.

 ## Task 1: Creating a Dedicated SQL Pool

-While you have been exposed to provisioning dedicated SQL pools previously, in this Task, we will provide additional detail regarding the distributed SQL component of Azure Synapse Analytics.

 1. Navigate to the **Manage** hub and select **SQL pools**.
 Select **+ New**.